fec3-mars/fec-shopping/README.md

 2. create config.js
 3. Create token on Github, and put the token into .env
 4. yarn start to bundle the webpack
-5. yarn start to start the server.
+5. yarn server to start the server.